e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 > Modify the program by adding more actions for your specific use case in the same principle.

 Actions are Python functions that will be executed remotely in the sandbox by the AI assistant.
-For each we need to specify arguments, and add a string indicating success or an error message.
+For each, we need to specify arguments and add a string indicating success or an error message.

 ```python
 def create_directory(sandbox: Sandbox, args: Dict[str, Any]) -> str: